Trazodone (By mouth)

-- Regular tablet: Take with or shortly after a meal or light snack.
+- Regular tablet: Take it with or shortly after a meal or light snack.

-- Extended-release tablet: Take at the same time each day, preferably at bedtime, without food.
+- Extended-release tablet: Take it at the same time each day, preferably at bedtime, without food.

 - The tablet can be swallowed whole, or you may break the tablet in half along the score line.
 Do not break the tablet unless your doctor tells you to.
 Do not crush or chew the tablet.